rlawrenc/cosc_304/labs/README.md

 # Lab Assignments

-All lab assignments are done online with assistance from teaching assistants and the instructor during session hours.
+All lab assignments are done on your time with assistance from teaching assistants and the instructor during help session hours.
 The best part of the course is developing with databases in the assignments.
 Please follow the submission guidelines.

 **All assignments must be done in groups of two people.** No collaboration outside a group is allowed.
 The group must be setup on Canvas and only one submission per group is accepted.